-Weekly Legislative Update February 2-6
+Weekly Legislative Update for March 9-13

 The Educational Opportunity Gap Oversight and Accountability Committee (EOGOAC)released its 2015 annual report and recommendations to address the opportunity gaps.
 EOGOAC Co-Chair Frieda Takamura and Sili Savusa represent the Commission on the Committee.
 The recommendations address school discipline, cultural competency, data disaggregation, English Language Learners, wrap-around services, and family engagement.